wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 *Input parameters in the recipe*

 In the fields, you should provide data pills or static data that you wish to use in your command-line script.

+### Other parameters

+- **Timeout**
+<br>The `timeout` parameter is specified in the `config.yml` file.
+This property is the maximum duration (in seconds) for each script execution.
+The value of the timeout parameter defaults to 90 seconds when not provided.

+- **Concurrency limit**
+<br> The `concurrency_limit` parameter is specified in the `config.yml` file.
+This value states the maximum number of concurrently executed scripts and defaults to 10 when not provided.
+After reaching the limit, requests will be queued until prior scripts are executed.

 ### Escaping parameter values